-Studies in New York and Pennsylvania are documenting the negative impacts of hydraulic fracturing (fracking) natural gas drilling on farming, tourism and other economic sectors.
+Studies in the Marcellus shale region are documenting the negative impacts of hydraulic fracturing (fracking) for natural gas on community costs and the farming and tourism economic sectors.

-The impacts of a heavy extractive industry like natural gas mining in rural areas – destruction of farm or forest land, 24-hour operations with noise and lights, large wastewater lagoons, hundreds of heavy trucks on remote roads – are taking a toll on other sectors of local economies in Pennsylvania and New York.
+The impacts of a heavy extractive industry like natural gas drilling in rural areas – destruction of farm or forest land, 24-hour operations with noise and lights, large wastewater lagoons, hundreds of heavy trucks on remote roads – are taking a toll in rising costs of community services to mitigate impacts and on other sectors of the local economy.

 Farming & Fracking